Tastenkunst/cardano-dapp-connector-bridge/EternlDAppBrowser.md

-## Integration into the Eternl DApp Store.
+## Integration into the Eternl DApp Browser.
-The Eternl DApp Store is the first comfort feature for users, that we will monetize.
+The Eternl DApp Browser is the first comfort feature for users, that we will monetize.

 ### Advantage for the User